liubao/SQA_Homework/homework_week_8(The final examination).md

 2 Software test design

-The test plan developed test requirements decomposition stage , subdivided into a number of executable test process , and select the appropriate test cases for each test procedure ( test case selection will directly affect the validity of the test results ) .
+Decompose test requirements, subdivide into a number of executable test process , and select the appropriate test cases for each test procedure ( test case selection will directly affect the validity of the test results ) .

 3 Software Test Development

-Create automated test procedure can be reused.
+Create automated test procedure that can be reused.

 4 Software Test Execution

-Automatic test execution test development phase created and discovered defect tracking management.
-Test execution generally unit testing, combinatorial testing , integration testing, system testing and regression FBI steps , testers should be based on science and responsible attitude, step by step test .
+Execute automatic test process that created  in test development stage, track and manage defects discovered.
+Test execution generally consist of unit testing, combinatorial testing , integration testing, system testing,system integration and test and regression testing.
+Testers should be based on science and responsible attitude, test step by step .

 5 Software Test Evaluation

-Combines quantitative field test coverage and defect tracking reports for the progress and efficiency of the quality and application software development team conducted a comprehensive evaluation .
+Combines  quantized test coverage domain and defect tracking reports, conduct a comprehensive assessment for the quality of application software and the progress and efficiency of the development team.

 Clearly, black box testing only in strict accordance with the steps , it may be the quality of the application checks .
 However , without the help of an excellent testing tool , simply by virtue of manual testing , not only to spend a lot of manpower, material and financial resources, and there are a lot of testing is difficult or even impossible to achieve.